global-blockchain/xmrig/README.md

 # XMRig

-:warning: **If you mine Monero, Aeon, Sumokoin, Turtlecoin, Stellite, GRAFT, Haven Protocol, IPBC, [PLEASE READ](https://github.com/xmrig/xmrig/issues/482)!** :warning:
+:warning: **If you mine Monero, Aeon, Sumokoin, Turtlecoin, Stellite, GRAFT, Haven Protocol, IPBC,

 XMRig is a high performance Monero (XMR) CPU miner, with official support for Windows.